mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/nodepools/cluster-autoscaler/index.md

 1. The Cluster Autoscaler logs will show that the worker nodes are associated with node-groups and that pending pods are being watched.

-1. To demonstrate that it is working properly, create a large deployment which will trigger pending pods (For this example we used AWS m5.2xlarge worker nodes.
-If you have larger worker-nodes, you should scale up the number of replicas accordingly). _%%% we'll want a vSphere-specific example, if there is one_
+1. To demonstrate that it is working properly, create a large deployment which will trigger pending pods.

     ```bash
     cat <<EOF | kubectl --kubeconfig=${CLUSTER_NAME}.conf apply -f -